RISC-OS-Community/ExampleRepository/README.md

 You can either contact me directly using this link [here](https://paolozaino.wordpress.com/contact/) OR
-You can request it by posting a request in the ROOL Forum in either the General Forum or the Aldershot
+You can request it by posting a request in the ROOL Forum in either the General Forum or the Aldershot.

+When you ask for uploading your code we need your written permission and make sure you release your code with a ditribution license that is compatible with sharing the sources.
+You maintain the copyright (if you intend to do so), but we need a distribution license that allow us to share your sources.
+If youa re not sure which one is best for you we can help :)

 ### How to contribute to existsing projects